Home

 History: Author, Dr Larry Carter; Filed July 9, 1990

 630-X-5-.04 Special Examination.
 At any time the Board deems it to be justified, it can conduct a special examination at a date, time, and place to be specified by Board resolution calling the examination.
-The secretary-treasurer shall give reasonable notice of such date, time, and place to each applicant whose application is in order.
+The executive director shall give reasonable notice of such date, time, and place to each applicant whose application is in order.

 630-X-5-.05 Conducting and Grading of Examinations.
 Prior to each examination meeting, the president will assign duties to the respective Board members in conducting and grading the examinations.